 Bermuda is home to a World Heritage Site; St. George; the territory’s original capital.
 It is known for its many shipwrecks along its reef in in relatively shallow and remarkably clear waters, making it ideal for divers.

 Bermuda announced it is opening for visitors on July 1.
 Arriving persons will have to provide proof of a negative result COVID-19 test, taken within three days of their arrival on the island.
+Travelers wishing to enter Bermuda, whether visitors or residents, are required to complete an online Bermuda travel authorization which gathers information for health and immigration officials; a $75 fee is required, which covers a COVID-19 testing.

 Where to Stay: